BorisHnt/LAN-Messenger-P2P-/README.md

 - `client-tk.py`: Tkinter peer that listens on a UDP port and broadcasts messages to the LAN.
 - `client-pyside.py`: PySide6 peer with the same features, using Qt widgets.

-## Install PySide6 (step by step like a kid’s guide)
+## Install PySide6 (step by step)
 1. Make sure Python is installed.
-On Windows, open "Command Prompt"; on Linux/macOS, open your terminal.
+On Linux, open your terminal.
 2. Type this magic command and press **Enter** (copy/paste it exactly):
    ```bash
    python -m pip install --user PySide6